 Step 4: Rinse well.

-Step 5: Use a white cloth to sponge white vinegar onto the stain caused by the spaghetti sauce, and then rinse thoroughly.
+Step 5: Use a white cloth to sponge white vinegar onto the spot and then rinse thoroughly.

 Step 6: Repeat steps 3-5 until you have removed as much of the spaghetti stains as possible.

-Hint: The sooner you do this after the stain occurs, the easier it will be.
+Hint: The sooner you do this after the spot or spill occurs, the easier it will be.

 Step 7: Pretreat with a laundry stain remover and wash as normal.